 Altar Servers are a necessary liturgical function by assisting priests and deacons before, during, and after the liturgy.
 They are chosen from volunteer candidates who are in the 4th grade through high school and have received the sacraments of Baptism and the Eucharist.
 Altar Servers assist the celebrant at Sunday Masses, Eucharistic Adoration, as well as other liturgies throughout the year.
-For more information, contact Fr.
-Dan at firstname.lastname@example.org.
+For more information, contact the parish office at firstname.lastname@example.org or 504-835-0324.

 St. Angela Parish is blessed with three choirs.
 We have a Children’s Choir which serves primarily for school and school functions.
 We also have an Adult Choir which serves for Sunday Masses and special liturgies.
 The Praise and Worship Choir leads our 5:00 p.m.
 Sunday Mass.